 You should consult your research advisor for overall content, emphasis and scope of the Plan.
+You should follow the format described below, unless your division has specific guidelines that are different.
+Consult your research advisor for the format you will use.
 The written report should be more substantial than an outline and should employ standard ACS format for both the experimental section and references.
 The emphasis will be on what the proposed research will tell us about the nature of the physical universe, an understanding of the various techniques to be employed in attacking the problem, as well as research progress.
-The written Plan will include: (i) an overview of the area to be studied, a discussion of your own research accomplishments to date, key references, plans for future research (limit of ten double spaced pages including references) and (ii) a detailed experimental section (no page limitation).
+The written Plan will include: (i) an overview of the area to be studied, a discussion of your own research accomplishments to date, plans for future research, key references (limit of ten double spaced pages not including references) and (ii) a detailed experimental section (no page limitation).
 You will present an oral summary of your research plans and progress to date to the Advisory Committee.
 The oral examination of (a) specific knowledge of the research project, (b) general knowledge of the research field and (c) research progress to date will follow your oral presentation.
 The questions of general knowledge of your research field will be based on material of the type presented in the graduate core courses of the major.

 The committee will separately vote (pass or fail) on each of the three components of the written plan and its oral defense: (a) knowledge of the research plan, (b) general knowledge of the research field and (c) research progress to date.
 Passing requires a favorable three fourths vote of the committee in each case.
 Successful passing of all three components is required for you to move forward in the Ph.D. track.
-Passing only two of the three components of the Research Plan leads to a postponement of the Research Proposal (4.11) to early in your fifth semester and to a re-defense of the part of the Research Plan not passed.
+Passing only two of the three components of the Research Plan leads to a postponement of the Independent Research Proposal (4.11) to early in your fifth semester and to a re-defense of the part of the Research Plan not passed.
 The re-defense must take place during your fourth semester (either February 16 - March 15 or October).
 If you pass less than two of the three components of the original defense of the Research Plan or do not pass the repeated component in the re-defense of the Research Plan, you will be placed in the terminal M.S. degree category or, in extreme cases, terminated.
 The committee may also require you to take additional or remedial course work.

-You must provide a copy of the approved research plan to the graduate office to be placed in your departmental file.
+Whatever the outcome, you must provide a copy of the signed cover sheet and the final draft of the research plan to the graduate office to be placed in your departmental file.